Q: You work individually with many teens with misophonia. Why do you think involving

 misophonia, learn how to support their own mental health while helping their teen, and/or

-when individual treatment fails.
+reduce the impact of misophonia on their family.
+This program is certainly not just indicated for when individual treatment fails.
 It can be a great compliment to individual therapy and actually help individual therapy be more impactful!

 useful?